Prisoners of Conscience – Supporting People who Defend Human Rights

 Since our inception in 1962, we’ve provided rapid financial and practical assistance to more than 10,000 prisoners of conscience and their dependents and distributed more than £4m.
 This has been achieved by exercising expertise built up over many years and by utilising our network of over 50 different distribution channels including human rights organisations, refugee groups, community organisations, universities and solicitors.

-Support provided in 2020-2021
+Support in 2022/23

 Who is a prisoner of conscience?

 A prisoner of conscience is a person who has been persecuted for the nonviolent act or expression of their conscientiously held beliefs.
+Oppressive regimes around the world are relying on intimidation, threats and violence to silence those who have been brave enough to stand up for what they believe.

 PoC’s recent research indicates that at any one time there are tens of thousands of human rights defenders who are persecuted and in need of our support.